 With more than 30 years of executive experience in financial services, Ersek joined Western Union in 1999 and became CEO in 2010.
 Under his leadership, Western Union has successfully diversified and evolved its business to become a global payments company.

-Significant accomplishments include: growing the company’s digital and mobile offerings; expanding the company’s portfolio into the B2B payments sector; growing its retail money transfer business to more than 550,000 worldwide Agent locations and more than 100,000 ATMS and kiosks; implementing a new technology platform; and significantly upgrading the company’s global compliance programs.
+Significant accomplishments include growing the company’s digital and mobile offerings; expanding the company’s portfolio into the B2B payments sector; growing its retail money transfer business; implementing a new technology platform; and significantly upgrading the company’s global compliance programs.

-Founded more than 166 years ago, Western Union has become one of the world’s most global companies, serving customers in 200 countries and territories, with a diverse base of agents, frontline associates, and WU employees.
-A purpose-led company, a remarkably high 80 percent of WU employees contributed to the Western Union Foundation in 2016.
+Founded more than 168 years ago, Western Union has become one of the world’s most global companies, serving customers in 200 countries and territories, with a diverse base of agents, frontline associates, and employees.
+A purpose-led company, a remarkably high 84 percent of employees contributed to the Western Union Foundation in 2019.

 Ersek is frequently quoted by major global media outlets on business and societal topics such as migration, digital payments, and global business transformation.
 He is a member of the International Business Council of the World Economic Forum and the Business Roundtable.